Malik-M/Age-of-Paragon/README.md

  - Abilities for certian Characters.

 # How to Run
-- Download the entire resposotory.
+- Download the entire repository.
 - Open the project with the Unreal Engine.
 - Open the play options and under the multiplayer options and set the number of the player to 2.
 - Press play